kainumii/koronademo/README.md

 # koronademo
-Mainly for practising how to use git
+Mainly for practising how to use git.